DoniJoao/DoniJoao/README.md

 * After games, I became interested in computers, and before I knew it, I was already trying to understand how every device that receives and transmits information works, thinking about how I could improve processes and deliver valuable tools for people's daily lives.

 * I'm fascinated by open-source technologies; I use Linux and various open-source tools.

-* I currently work as an IT Assistant at the Zeferino Distribution Network.

 ### Badges
 I have certified badges issued by Fatec de Itapíra as a prepared and reliable developer in functions such as: